 - Cash Pay.
 A student can pay the full amount of tuition at the time of start by using a personal check, cashiers check, money order, credit card or cash.

 - In-house Financing.
 If a student cannot qualify through a private institution they may qualify for an in-house financing plan with a down payment, monthly payments, and a final balloon payment approximately three-quarters way through the program.

 - Department of Veterans Affairs Education Benefits.
 V.A. administers a variety of education benefit programs and services.
 Each education benefit program and service has its own eligibility requirements.
-For more information go to: http://www.gibill.va.gov/apply-for-benefits/.
-Mandalyn Academy is certified with the Department of Veterans Affairs Education Benefits and welcomes ‘vets’ interested in enrolling in our programs.
+For more information go to: https://www.va.gov/education/how-to-apply/.
+Mandalyn Academy has trained school certifying officials (SCO’s) who can assist veterans and their dependents throughout the Department of Veterans Affairs Education Benefits process, and welcomes ‘vets’ interested in enrolling in our programs.